zense/IIITB-StudentKit/docs/events.md

 While football and volleyball comprises only of men's teams, basketball is held for both men and women, and throwball only for women.

 ##RMIT
-The Ramanujam Math and IT conference, held annually, brings together proffessionals in the field of Math and Information Theory.
-The speakers discuss the advancements in a wide specturm of topics in mathematics like convex analysis, number theory to algebraic geometry, which are foundational for many advanced information technology applications today.
+The Ramanujan, Math and IT conference, held annually, brings together professionals in the field of Math and Information Theory.
+The speakers discuss the advancements in a wide spectrum of topics in mathematics like convex analysis, number theory to algebraic geometry, which are foundational for many advanced information technology applications today.

+##Foundation Day
+The Foundation Day is celebrated every year on 15th of September.
+It marks the day IIITB was established, in 1999.
+There are special chief guests, cultural events and few fun activities for all the students, faculty and staff.
+Everyone in the college participate and enjoy throughout the event.